|

 SWCPC 405

-Consists of one scrapbook of photographs taken by John Reed Whipple and
+Consists of one scrapbook of photographs taken by John Reed Whipple and William

-William H. Sellers on their ride from Boston to San Antonio, Texas, in the winter of
+H. Sellers on their ride from Boston to San Antonio, Texas, in the winter of

 1892-1893.

-A collector and dealer in Texas memorabilia obtained this photo scrapbook of a journey for
+A collector and dealer in Texas memorabilia obtained this photo scrapbook of a

-1892-1893.
-John Reed Whipple and William H. Sellers were college students in Boston.
+Texas, in 1892-1893.
+John Reed Whipple and William H. Sellers were college

 White, J. L., Jr.